-Responsibilities) (England) Regulations

-2000 (as amended) (including the

-determination of any application (including

-any reserved matters application and/or an

-application for technical details consent)

-and/or enforcement issue) of relevance to

-the following:

-(a) any matter involving energy

-production:

-(i) exceeding 5MW energy

-generation capacity; and/or

-(ii) with a site area exceeding 10

-hectares;

-1

-(b) any matter that crosses the

-boundaries applicable to any Planning

-Area Committee;

-(c) any matter involving highway

-infrastructure that in the opinion of the

-Executive Lead for the Place

-Directorate (and any other Officer as

-that Executive Lead may nominate) is

-primarily concerned with improving /

-changing the strategic highway

-infrastructure network; and/or

-(d) any matter that in the opinion of the

-Executive Lead for the Place

-Directorate (and any other Officer as

-that Executive Lead may nominate)

-primarily relates to minerals and/or

-waste.

-2. To exercise all powers of the Council not

-1 expressly reserved to Full Council directly or

-1 indirectly relating to the exercise of those

-1 functions set out in Part B of Schedule 1 of

-1 the Local Authorities (Functions and

-1 Responsibilities) (England) Regulations 2000

-(as amended) of relevance to the following:
+Responsibilities) (England) Regulations 2000 (as amended) (including the determination of any application (including any reserved matters application and/or an application for technical details consent) and/or enforcement issue) of relevance to the following: (a) any matter involving energy production: (i) exceeding 5MW energy generation capacity; and/or (ii) with a site area exceeding 10 hectares; (b) any matter that crosses the boundaries applicable to any Planning Area Committee; (c) any matter involving highway infrastructure that in the opinion of the Executive Lead for the Place Directorate (and any other Officer as that Executive Lead may nominate) is primarily concerned with improving / changing the strategic highway infrastructure network; and/or (d) any matter that in the opinion of the Executive Lead for the Place Directorate (and any other Officer as that Executive Lead for the Place Directorate (and any other Officer as that Executive Lead for the Place Directorate (a waste.
+2 2.
+To exercise all powers of the Council not expressly reserved to Full Council directly or indirectly relating to the exercise of those functions set out in Part B of Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) of relevance to the following:

 (a) the registration of common land including the variation of rights of common; and/or (b) the registration of any town or village green.
-3. To exercise all powers of the Council not expressly reserved to Full Council directly or indirectly relating to the exercise of those functions set out in Part I of Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) of relevance to the protection of common land and/or any town or village green (whether registered or unclaimed) including for the avoidance of doubt the authorising of any enforcement action and/or proceedings.
+3. expressly reserved to Full Council directly or indirectly relating to the exercise of those functions set out in Part I of Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) of relevance to the protection of common land and/or any town or village green (whether registered or unclaimed) including for the avoidance of doubt the authorising of any enforcement action and/or proceedings.
 4. To determine any matter directly or indirectly relating to any register that the Council is required to compile and/or maintain in connection with any of its town and country planning functions.
 6. Power to: (a) make, amend, revoke and/or re-enact any byelaw relating to any street; and /or (b) to determine whether to take any enforcement action including any proceedings relating to any such byelaw.